psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 p25

-Wetsn Fork-tore: tHe Six-Eater.—The following curious scrap of folk-lore occurs in the Rev. Paxton Hood’s book on Christmas Evans, the Preacher of Wild Wales (London, Hodder & Stoughton, 1881) :—
+Welsh Folk-lore: tHe Sin-Eater.— The following curious scrap of folk-lore occurs in the Rev. Paxton Hood’s book on Christmas Evans, the Preacher of Wild Wales (London, Hodder & Stoughton, 1881) :—

-“The superstition of the Sin-Eater is said to linger even now in the secluded vale of Cwm-Aman, in Caer- marthenshire.
-The meaning of this most singular in- stitution of superstition was, that when a person died, the friends sent for the Sin-Eater of the district, who, on his arrival, placed a plate of salt and bread on the breast of the deceased person; he then uttered an in- cantation over the bread, after which he proceeded to eat it—thereby eating the sins of the dead person; this done, he received a fee of two-and-sixpence—which, we suppose, was much more than many a preacher received for a long and painful service.
+"The superstition of the Sin-Eater is said to linger even now in the secluded vale of Cwm-Aman, in Caermarthenshire.
+The meaning of this most singular in-stitution of superstition was, that when a person died, the friends sent for the Sin-Eater of the district, who, on his arrival, placed a plate of salt and bread on the breast of the deceased person; he then uttered an incantation over the bread, after which he proceeded to eat it— thereby eating the sins of the dead person; this done, he received a fee of two-and-sixpence—which, we suppose, was much more than many a preacher received for a long and painful service.
 Having received this, he vanished as swiftly as possible, all the friends and relatives of the departed aiding his exit with blows and kicks, and other indications of their faith in the service he had rendered.
-A hundred years since, and through the ages beyond that time, we suppose this curious super- stition was everywhere prevalent.”
+A hundred years since, and through the ages beyond that time, we suppose this curious superstition was everywhere prevalent."

-Cf. “Old Yorkshire Customs,” “N. & Q.,” 6th S. vi.
-146 ??
-144?, 273.
-Freperick E, Sawyer.
+Cf. "Old Yorkshire Customs," "N. & Q.," 6th S. vi.
+146, 273.

+Frederick E, Sawyer.
 Brighton,

 ----